History of Baltimore: Early development of Baltimore Town: 1729–1796

 The American Revolution stimulated the domestic market for wheat and iron ore, and in Baltimore, flour milling increased along the Jones and Gwynns Falls.
 Iron ore transport greatly boosted the local economy.
 The British naval blockade hurt Baltimore's shipping, but also freed merchants and traders from British debts, which along with the capture of British merchant vessels furthered Baltimore's economic growth.
 By 1800 Baltimore had become one of the major cities of the new republic.

 The economic foundations laid down between 1763 and 1776 were vital to the even greater expansion seen during the Revolutionary War.
 Though still lagging behind Philadelphia, Baltimore merchants and entrepreneurs produced an expanding commercial community with family businesses and partnerships proliferating in shipping, the flour-milling and grain business, and the indentured servant traffic.
 International trade focused on four areas: Britain, Southern Europe, the West Indies, and the North American coastal towns.
 Credit was the essence of the system and a virtual chain of indebtedness meant that bills remained long unpaid and little cash was used among overseas correspondents, merchant wholesalers, and retail customers.
 Bills of exchange were used extensively, often circulating as currency.
 Frequent crises of credit and the wars with France kept prices and markets in constant flux, but men such as William Lux and the Christie brothers produced a maturing economy and a thriving metropolis by the 1770s.

 The population reached 14,000 in 1790, but the decade was a rough one for the city.
 The Bank of England's suspension of specie payments caused the network of Atlantic credit to unravel, leading to a mild recession.
 The Quasi-War with France in 1798-1800 caused major disruptions to Baltimore's trade in the Caribbean.
 Finally, a yellow fever epidemic diverted ships from the port, while much of the urban population fled into the countryside.
 The downturn widened to include every social class and area of economic activity.
 In response, the business community diversified away from an economy based heavily on foreign trade.

+Rapid economic expansion in the area preceded the layout of the town of Baltimore, covering a total of four decades.
+Baltimore replaced the tobacco economy with wheat and iron as its chief goods.
+Baltimore shipped iron to England and wheat to English sugar colonies in the Caribbean.
+Several streams over falls lines served as ideal sites for flour mills, and the head of the Patapsco River was the closest point of navigation for shipping flour overseas.
+Likewise, furnaces were being developed in the region, so iron shipped overseas through the Baltimore and the Patapsco.